greekaway/Greekaway/docs/live-data.md

 This adds live data to the AI assistant while keeping `data/ai/knowledge.json` as the static knowledge base.

 What’s included
-- Current weather for a destination using Open-Meteo (no API key required)
+- Current weather for a destination using Open-Meteo (no API key required) or a custom provider via WEATHER_API_URL
-- Optional local news headlines via RSS (configurable)
+- Optional local news headlines via one or more RSS feeds (configurable)
-- A tiny in-memory cache (~5 minutes) to avoid performance issues and API rate limits
+- A tiny in-memory cache (~5 minutes for fetches, ~3 hours scheduled prefetch for news) to avoid performance issues and API rate limits
 - Extensible design to add more sources later

 ## How it works